emiraga/verilogscript/README.md

 Coding standards
 ================

-Verilog inherits a preprocessor from C/C++, however Python specifically speaks against it.
-So, now I am in dilemma of whether preprocessor is needed.
-For now, I recommend usage of Verilog preprocessor only for defining constants (alternatives?).
+Verilog inherits a preprocessor from C/C++, however Python specifically is against it.
+Therefore, I am in dilemma of whether preprocessor is needed in VerilogScript.
+For now, I recommend usage of Verilog preprocessor only for defining constants (any alternatives?).
 If you make your script unrecognizable with (ab)use of preprocessor, VerilogScript will fail to parse your script correctly.

 Compilation errors
 ==================